13 tips and tricks for better hearing this Christmas

 You can use these tips and tricks to improve your experience and connection over this wonderful time of the year.

-There are tips for people with hearing problems and suggestions for family and friends as well.
+There are tips for people with hearing loss and suggestions for family and friends as well.
 Share these around to get the most out of Christmas.

-How can the hearing impaired optimise their experience when in these Christmas social occasions?
+How can those experiencing hearing loss optimise their experience in Christmas social occasions?

-Let the group know you are hearing impaired.
+1. Let the group know you have a hearing loss.

 Sounds obvious doesn’t it, but it is surprising how many people don’t do this even in the company of friends and family.
 It doesn’t need to be a “tapping a spoon against a wine glass” announcement but simply make people aware that you have a hearing loss.